crystal-lang/crystal-book/docs/syntax_and_semantics/default_values_named_arguments_splats_tuples_and_overloading.md

 ## External names

-An external name can be specified for a method argument.
-The external name is the one used when passing an argument as a named argument, and the internal name is the one used inside the method definition:
+An external name can be specified for a method parameter.
+The external name is the one used when passing an argument as a named argument, and the internal name is the one used to refer to the parameter inside the method definition:

 ```crystal
 def foo(external_name internal_name)